SPollardMS/OfficeDocs-Exchange/Exchange/ExchangeServer/recipients/mailbox-import-and-export/mailbox-import-and-export.md

 As an administrator, you might need to import .pst files to mailboxes or export mailboxes to .pst files.
 For example:

-- **Compliance requirements** You can export a mailbox to a .pst file for legal discovery purposes.
+- **Compliance requirements**: You can export a mailbox to a .pst file for legal discovery purposes.
 After the export is complete, you can import the .pst file to a mailbox that's specifically used for compliance purposes.

-- **Create a point-in-time snapshot of a mailbox** Suppose you're keeping a backup of an entire mailbox database for just a few mailboxes.
+- **Create a point-in-time snapshot of a mailbox**: Suppose you're keeping a backup of an entire mailbox database for just a few mailboxes.
 By exporting those mailboxes to .pst files, you can eliminate the mailbox database backup.

-- **Get content out of .pst files and into mailboxes** Typically, Outlook users can save their email messages locally in .pst files.
+- **Get content out of .pst files and into mailboxes**: Typically, Outlook users can save their email messages locally in .pst files.
 You can import users' .pst files to their primary mailboxes or archive mailboxes.
 This is an easy method for transferring email from a user's local computer to an Exchange server.

 ## Considerations
 <a name="Pre"> </a>